bnwolford/BDSI/README.md

 `git clone https://github.com/xzhoulab/DECComparison.git`
 `cd DECComparison`

 We want to practice a typical workflow which involves sharing a cenral dataset and performing indpeendent analyses in our own directories.
 For this reason, I've downloaded the data for you, and those steps are now commented out (i.e. # is placed at the front of the code line).

+We want to start tan interactive session to request compute resources before we get started.
+`srun --time=2:00 --mem=4000MB --pty /bin/bash`
-In an analysis directory in your home directory, follow the R code and answer the questions [here]().
+In an analysis directory in your home directory, launch R with `R`.
+Follow the R code and answer the questions [here]().

 ### Population Genetics